Congestive Heart Failure (CHF) and You

 - Offer hospice eligibility review

-If you or your loved one is eligible for hospice care, they may receive:
+If you or your loved one is eligible for hospice care, they may receive the following:

 - Assistance transitioning home after a hospital stay